demisto/content/Packs/Okta/Integrations/OktaLog/OktaLog_description.md

-Okta Logs XSIAM
+Okta Events collector XSIAM
 -
- Retrieve logs from Okta using its api
+ Retrieve log events from Okta using its api

 ---
-##Params

 * **Server URL** - The api url with your domain for Okta.
 * **HTTP Method** - The http method you wish to use to use to send requests to the api in this integration.
 * **Headers** - The request headers, should be as a stringify json.
-* **Encrypted headers** - The request headers showed as asterisks in the integration settings, should be as a stringified json.
+* **Encrypted headers** - The request headers showed as asterisks in the integration settings, should be as a stringify json.
 * **Api request limit** - The amount of item to get from Okta's api per request, it should be a number between 1 and 1000.
-* **SIEM request limit** - The amount of Okta logs to save to XSIAM each run, it should be a number.
+* **XSIAM update limit per request** - The amount of Okta events to save to XSIAM each run, it should be a number.
 * **First fetch time interval** - The time to take events from if no time is saved in the system, it is a number in days.